AplaProject/apla-docs-en/introduction/script.rst

 * ``$key_id`` – ID of the account that signed the transaction; the value will be zero for VDE contracts,
 * ``$wallet_block`` – address of the node that formed the block, in which this transaction is included,
 * ``$block_time`` – time, when the block with the transaction containing the current contract was formed.
+* ``$original_contract`` - name of the contract, which was initially called for transaction processing.
+If this variable is an empty string, it means that the contract was called in the process of verification of a condition.
+To check whether this contract was called by another contract or directly from a transaction, the values of **$original_contract** and **$this_contract**.
+If they are equal, it means that the contract was called from the transaction.
+* ``$this_contract`` - name of the currently executed contract.

 Predefined variables are accessible not only in contracts, but also in Permissions fields, (where conditions for access to application elements are defined), where they are used in construction of logical expressions.
 When used in Permissions fields, variables related to block formation (``$time``, ``$block``, etc.) always equal zero.